Tuufless/FFXIV-Elemental-Raid-Macros/6.0_endwalker/savage_raids/p7s/README.md

 </details>

-## Markers (Sleepo - not placeable in-game)
+## Markers (Sleepo)

-These set of markers **must** be placed via the XIVLauncher WaymarkPresetPlugin.
+These set of markers can only be placed in-game after you have cleared the fight (the arena with expand after clearing, where you can then place the markers).
-*(These are the "illegal" waymarks that was alluded to in Lodestone.)*

-If you don't have the plugin (or play on console), you will need to copy the markers from someone who does.
+If you haven't cleared the fight, you will need to copy the markers from someone who does.

 All markers are used for Sleepo's Purgation.